Anti-war protests outside military weapons convention in Australia News

 Patton confirmed that non-lethal munitions were deployed against protestors and claimed that the use of non-lethal munitions — foam baton rounds, pepper spray and flash distraction devices — was appropriate in the circumstances.
 However, protestors say the use of police force was disproportionate.

-A designated area was declared at the Melbourne Convention and Exhibition Centre and South Wharf.
-The Victoria Police issued a public notice that the Supreme Court of Victoria authorised the use of special police powers around the Melbourne Convention and Exhibition Centre, under section 21B of the Terrorism (Community Protection) Act 2003.
+A designated protest area was declared at the Melbourne Convention and Exhibition Centre and South Wharf.
+The Victoria Police issued a public notice that the Supreme Court of Victoria authorized the use of special police powers around the Melbourne Convention and Exhibition Centre, under section 21B of the Terrorism (Community Protection) Act 2003.
 The powers enable police officers and protective services officers to obtain disclosure of identity, search persons and vehicles, and direct persons to leave the area, among other powers.
-The authorisation will end at midnight on Sunday.
+The authorization will end at midnight on Sunday.